Hamdan772/Automate/README.md

 To get the most recent version with all the latest features:

 1. **Download**
-    * Download the latest `nanobrowser.zip` file from the official Github [release page](https://github.com/nanobrowser/nanobrowser/releases).
+    * Download the latest `Automate.zip` file from the official Github [release page](https://github.com/Automate/Automate/releases).

 2. **Install**:
-    * Unzip `nanobrowser.zip`.
+    * Unzip `Automate.zip`.
     * Open `chrome://extensions/` in Chrome
     * Enable `Developer mode` (top right)
     * Click `Load unpacked` (top left)
-    * Select the unzipped `nanobrowser` folder.
+    * Select the unzipped `Automate` folder.

 3. **Configure Agent Models**
-    * Click the Nanobrowser icon in your toolbar to open the sidebar
+    * Click the Automate icon in your toolbar to open the sidebar
     * Click the `Settings` icon (top right).
     * Add your LLM API keys.
     * Choose which model to use for different agents (Navigator, Planner)

 4. **Upgrading**:
-    * Download the latest `nanobrowser.zip` file from the release page.
+    * Download the latest `Automate.zip` file from the release page.
-    * Unzip and replace your existing Nanobrowser files with the new ones.
+    * Unzip and replace your existing Automate files with the new ones.
-    * Go to `chrome://extensions/` in Chrome and click the refresh icon on the Nanobrowser card.
+    * Go to `chrome://extensions/` in Chrome and click the refresh icon on the Automate card.

 ## 🛠️ Build from Source

-If you prefer to build Nanobrowser yourself, follow these steps:
+If you prefer to build Automate yourself, follow these steps:

 1. **Prerequisites**:
    * [Node.js](https://nodejs.org/) (v22.12.0 or higher)